 Most people would say “No, I should ask an expert”, and for those who said yes, I look forward to reading your novel.

-Some flight booking tips about finding the lowest airfares should be taken with a grain salt.
+Some flight booking tips about finding the lowest airfares should be taken with a grain of salt.
 Although some are true without a doubt – like booking in advance, being flexible with dates, others have been debunked like deleting cookies to find lower prices.

 Often you may find a flight deal online and then go directly to the airline to discover it at a lower price.
 But what if I told you there was a way to get an even lower airfare?